markcheret/footnotes/readme.txt

 == Installation ==
 - Visit your WordPress Admin area
 - Navigate to `Plugins\Add`
+- Search for **footnotes** and find this Plugin among others
-- Install the latest version from WordPress.org
+- Install the latest version of the **footnotes** Plugin from WordPress.org
 - Activate the Plugin

 == Screenshots ==
-1. find the footnotes plugin in the Settings Menu
+1. Find the footnotes plugin in the Settings Menu
-2. an overview of the currently possible settings in footnotes
+2. Settings for the *References Container*
+3. Settings for **footnotes** styling
+4. Settings for **footnotes** love
+5. Other Settings
-3. the HowTo section in the footnotes settings
+6. The HowTo section in the **footnotes** settings

 == Changelog ==